spacemeshos/testnet-guide/wallet.md

 ## Creating a new account

 By default, your wallet is pre-configured with one main account.
-This is sufficient for performing basic transactions and for receiving coin awards for running a full node.
+This is sufficient for performing basic transactions and for receiving rewards for running a Smesher.

 You can also add additional accounts to your wallet.